Startup Idea

 you are launched graph, r&d, ascent, maturity, decline stage, time, profit & loss

 Keep your attention to where the Startup place is.
-After this stage, a startup can’t be called a Startup - it becomes, a company.
+After this stage, a startup can’t be called a Startup - it becomes a company.
 That’s why IPO is made for startups after rapid growth.
-In case you are want to know more about the investment in startup’s life-cycle, check the chart below:
+In case you are want to know more about the investment in a startup’s life-cycle, check the chart below:

 you are launched graph with startup fundraising stages